oss-apps/split-pro/CONTRIBUTING.md

 ## Taking issues

-Before taking an issue, ensure that:

-- The issue is clearly defined and understood
-- No one has been assigned to the issue
-- No one has expressed intention to work on it

-You can then:

-1. Comment on the issue with your intention to work on it
-2. Begin work on the issue
+No need to ask for permission when working on the issue, just check out if there is anybody already implementing a solution and submit a PR.
+Just please keep in mind that reducing the amount of burden you place on maintainers will greatly boost your chances of having it merged.
+AI slop will not be tolerated, check the AI guidelines below.

 Always feel free to ask questions or seek clarification on the issue.
+For complex features, it might be best to first agree on an approach with the maintainer.

 ## Developing